-STEP 4: Because the FDA does not consider these chews to be “food”, it’s an open market when it comes to the manufacturers.
+Because the FDA does not consider these chews to be “food”, it’s an open market when it comes to the manufacturers.
 You see, with no restrictions on these leather strips (since they are not considered consumable food by the FDA), they are free to add basically anything to these chewies, to ensure that they last forever.
 Any type of glue may be added to get them to hold together and last forever.
-WHEN TESTED: Lead, arsenic, mercury, chromium salts, formaldehyde, and other toxic chemicals have been detected in rawhide chews.
+WHEN TESTED: Lead, arsenic, mercury, chromium salts, formaldehyde, and other toxic chemicals have been detected in raw hide chews. .

 -Antlers.
 Deer and elk antlers are fantastic treats for your pet.

-–Sweet Potato Chews.
-Sweet potatoes are the ultimate light snack for your pup and are good for digestion.
+-Sweet Potato Chews.
+Sweet potatoes are the ultimate light snack for your pup and good for the digestion.
 HOWEVER very high in carbs.
 So moderate.

 -Frozen Carrots.
 Frozen carrots are natural treats that most dogs love.